OctoInfinityUrban/traefik/README.md

 **This is when Traefik can help you!**

-Traefik listens to your service registry/orchestrator API and instantly generates the routes so your microservices are connected to the outside world -- without further intervention from your part.
+Traefik listens to your service registry/orchestrator API anvd instantly generates the routes so your microservices are connected to the outside world -- without further intervention from your part.

 **Run Traefik and let it do the work for you!**
 _(But if you'd rather configure some of your routes manually, Traefik supports that too!)_